 The Vietnam War was long and arduous.
 It cost the United States a total of 58,220 troops, with 40,934 of them killed in action.
 The overall number of wounded sits at 304,000.
 These staggering numbers gave the military time to reflect on how effective they could be at evacuating wounded troops from the battlefields using Huey helicopters.

-The wounded were airlifted out of combat and transported to medical staging facilities (picture mini-hospitals, not tents).
+The wounded were airlifted by Hueys out of combat and transported to medical staging facilities (picture mini-hospitals, not tents).
 If not for the rapid response of transporting troops, there would have been many more lives lost in Vietnam.

 Looking at statistics, 4.5 percent of wounded troops died during air transport in WWII.
 But in Vietnam, only one percent of wounded died during transport.
 This means the improvements made from war to war were drastic, not only in medical training but in the types of aircraft used in aeromedical evacuation and transport.
 The critical factor in bringing down these high casualty rates were U.S. Army dust-off missions.

 During this time, the Army established specialized medical crews which utilized Huey helicopters to swoop in and collect the injured on the battlefield.
 The Air Force already appointed a number of planes dedicated to aeromedical evacuation, but they were only used for transport from medical staging facilities back to the United States.